DCT

 • Case Identification: 1:15-cv-00152, D. Del., 10/21/2016

-• Venue Allegations: Venue is alleged to be proper in the District of Delaware because both Plaintiff RainDance and Defendant 10X Genomics are incorporated under the laws of Delaware.
+• Venue Allegations: Venue is alleged to be proper in the District of Delaware because both the lead Plaintiff (RainDance) and the Defendant (10X Genomics) are incorporated in Delaware.

-• Core Dispute: Plaintiffs allege that Defendant’s GemCode and Chromium genetic analysis platforms infringe six U.S. patents related to the formation, transport, and use of microfluidic droplets for conducting biological reactions.
+• Core Dispute: Plaintiffs allege that Defendant's microfluidic genetic analysis platforms and associated reagents infringe six U.S. patents related to methods and devices for forming and manipulating discrete fluid droplets for biochemical reactions.

-• Technical Context: The technology involves microfluidics, a field focused on manipulating picoliter-to-nanoliter volumes of fluid to perform high-throughput chemical and biological analyses, which is foundational for modern genomics and single-cell analysis.
+• Technical Context: The technology involves microfluidics, a field focused on manipulating picoliter-to-nanoliter volumes of fluids to perform high-throughput biochemical analysis, such as DNA sequencing, which is critical for genomics, disease research, and diagnostics.

-• Key Procedural History: This Third Amended Complaint follows an original complaint filed on February 12, 2015.
-The complaint alleges that Defendant had pre-suit knowledge of several patents-in-suit based on discovery acknowledgements and Information Disclosure Statements (IDS) filed during its own patent prosecution.
-It also notes that Defendant’s efforts to invalidate U.S. Patent Nos.
-7,129,091 and 8,304,193 via inter partes review (IPR) were unsuccessful.
+• Key Procedural History: The operative pleading is a Third Amended Complaint.
+The complaint alleges that Defendant 10X Genomics continued its infringing activities despite having pre-suit knowledge of the patents-in-suit and after the original complaint was filed on February 12, 2015.
+The complaint also notes that Defendant's efforts to invalidate U.S. Patent No. 7,129,091 via inter partes review were unsuccessful.

 Case Timeline